 Conventional wisdom says that making food costs less than buying prepared foods, but some items like pizza and Chinese take-out are often less expensive to buy than make.

 However, sometimes a food you want for a party just isn't available pre-made or is too expensive.
-If you want chocolate covered strawberries for a tea party, you may have a difficult time finding them and they'll be pretty expensive.
+If you want chocolate covered strawberries for a tea party, you may have a difficult time finding them and they may be expensive.
 In this case it may be easier and more fun to make them.

 Once you've planned your menu, identify the foods you can purchase pre-prepared that will be good quality and reasonably priced.
 Focus your cooking efforts on the remainder of the list.
-Of course if you don't enjoy cooking or know you don't have time to spend on the kitchen, you can design the menu to rely on pre-prepared foods.
+If you don't enjoy cooking or know you don't have time to spend on the kitchen, design the menu to rely on pre-prepared foods.

 If it's convenient, within your budget, and fits in with the party timing, you can take guests out to eat.
 This might include stopping for pizza to celebrate the end of Little League season or stopping for ice-cream on the way home from a Movie Party.